RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab1.3_deploymsa.md

 oc apply -f ./ingress-gateway.yaml
 ```

 For the last step, we need the endpoint of the load balancer that is accepting connections for our application.
-This is the `istio-ingressgateway` in our service mesh.
+This is the 'istio-ingressgateway' in our service mesh.

 Export the URL of this gateway:
 ```